Kanocchi/SimpleShopMenu/README.md

 # SimpleShopMenu
 Simple Shop Menu for CSGO

-This is a working version of Elitcky's plugin.
+This is a fully working version of Elitcky's plugin.